7 signs your fridge freezer is on its last legs

 If the fridge starts working, there might be a problem with its defrosting systems – which can be repaired.
-Our Knowhow service team provide a repair service for you.
+Our Knowhow team provide a repair service

 A puddle of water around your fridge is bad news on many levels.
-It makes your floor slippery, leaves you with a mess to clean up and also could spell trouble for your fridge.
+It makes your floor slippery, leaves you with a mess to clean up and also could spell trouble for your fridge’s wellbeing.

-When it comes to your fridge it could mean a few things, such as:
+When it comes to the health of your fridge, it could mean a few things, such as: